UPDATE: 4 dead at a scene in Gravette after a murder-suicide

 “This is an apparent murder-suicide,” Kelley said.
 “I believe this is an isolated incident and there is no danger to the public.
 We will be investigating it and try to figure out ultimately why this occurred on this tragic day.”

-Police said they believe all four killed are related or lived in the home.
+Police said they believe all four killed are related.
 Bodies were found outside the home near the garage and inside the home with gunshot wounds.
 Police would not release the genders or ages of the victims at this time.

 One of the deceased made the call to police.
 Kelley says he is not aware of any criminal history at this residence.